How To Become A Travel Nurse In 6 Steps|2024

 Years of Experience

-Most travel nursing agencies will require a minimum of two years of relevant bedside experience.
-This is usually required because the hospital or healthcare facility will also want an experienced nurse.
+Most travel nursing agencies still require a minimum of two years of relevant bedside experience.
+This is usually because the hospital or healthcare facility will also want an experienced nurse as there isn’t a lot of training time on the front end of a contract.

 Travel nurses get very few orientation shifts, so they must have the skills and knowledge to jump right into any assignment or situation.
 New nurses may not be able to do this.
 In fact, agencies will very specifically list the amount of experience needed prior to applying.
 Additionally, some hospital contracts will require other experience.